-If you live in England and either, have been diagnosed with cancer in the last year or having cancer treatment (or had a stem cell transplant for blood cancer), you can enrol to participate in the National COVID Cancer Antibody Survey.
+If you live in England and either, have been diagnosed with cancer in the last year, having cancer treatment or have blood cancer, you can enrol to participate in the National COVID Cancer Antibody Survey.
 The National COVID Cancer Survey is evaluating antibody tests in individuals living with cancer.

 The test is a ‘fingerprick’ blood test which checks for coronavirus antibodies.
 The test kit is posted to you.
 It comes with everything you need.
 You take the test and post your sample back.
 Then you’ll get your results.

 The survey will improve understanding of the protection provided by antibodies generated following COVID-19 infection and vaccination in individuals with cancer.

 When requesting your kit on gov.uk, under participant ID, remember to enter “cancersurvey“.
 You may participate irrespective of the number of COVID vaccines you have received, or whether you are pre- or post- 3rd/booster dose.